 Pedestal sinks are generally constructed of either vitreous china or enamel cast iron.
-Cast iron sinks tend to be more expensive, but will last longer.
+Cast iron sinks tend to be more expensive but will last longer.

-Removing a Vanity Cabinet
+Step 1 - Remove a Vanity Cabinet

 If you are removing an existing bathroom vanity cabinet to make room for your new sink, you will find yourself faced with exposed flooring that may be unsightly and fail to match the surrounding floor.

-AIf you remove an existing vanity, you will expose a portion of the bathroom wall that has been behind the vanity.
+If you remove an existing vanity, you will expose a portion of the bathroom wall that has been behind the vanity.
 Consider either painting or refinishing the bathroom wall before placing your new pedestal sink.

-Another consideration to note is that you lose valuable storage space by removing a vanity cabinet for a pedestal sink.
+Another consideration to note is you lose valuable storage space by removing a vanity cabinet for a pedestal sink.
 If that is going to be a problem, install a wall-mounted cabinet over the toilet or sink.

-Step 1 - Create Support
+Step 2 - Create Support

 You must support the weight of your new sink.
 If needed, cut a section of the wall and fit a support board flush with the studs.
 Align the sink with the support board and mark where you will place your drill holes.

-Step 2 - Set the Sink
+Step 3 - Set the Sink

 Set the basin and pedestal in position.
-Ensure that it's level from front to back and left to right.
+Ensure it's level from front to back and left to right.
 Once you have adjusted it, mark the spot for the hole to mount the basin and pedestal on the wall.

-Step 3 - Set the Pedestal
+Step 4 - Set the Pedestal

 Decide where the center of the sink should be located.
-Place the sink in position on top of the pedestal to ensure that the height and alignment are correct.
+Place the sink in position on top of the pedestal to ensure the height and alignment are correct.
 Mark the wall for correct mounting and set both the sink and pedestal aside.

 If you need to drill floor holes, do so before continuing with your installation in order to ensure that everything aligns correctly.
 Be especially careful of water and electrical lines.

-Step 4 - Plumbing
+Step 5 - Address Plumbing